Story - Last flight

 Stretching from the fuselage, the wings were broad and lightly forward-swept.
 Each began with a heavy engine nacelle, glowing with orange exhaust.
 Along their inner edges, armored S-foils extended across three-quarters of the wings.
 In attack position, these split open to form a menacing crossed X-shape, venting additional thrust and nearly doubling the craft's power output.
 At each wingtip sat two heavy missiles, four in total.

 Behind the main canopy, atop the tail spine, was the rear cockpit — a bubble turret with its own armored framing.
-From here, the third crew member manned twin retrofitted light Hel cannons, their barrels jutting like fangs.
+From here, the third crew member manned twin retrofitted light bolter cannons, their barrels jutting like fangs.

 The overall impression was of a hawk with feathers bristling and a head turned sharply backward, always watching.
 Heavy plating and exposed panel lines marked it as a craft of endurance — rugged, durable, and built for long deployments.
 It lacked the elegance of Denebolian interceptors, but what it traded away in grace it returned twofold in sheer power and survivability.